A link to reset your password has been sent to your email

 Already have an account?
 Log in

 We have sent you an email to validate your email address.
-Follow the link provided in that email to complete your registration.
+Once you have followed the link provided, you can access all Tripaneer websites.

 Didn't receive an email?
 Resend

 The views are breathtaking, snow-capped peaks in the immediate north and towards the Mediterranean Sea in the south.
-You can even see the Rif Mountains of Africa if conditions are right.
+You can even see the Rif Mountains of Africa if the conditions are right.
 Set in the small, ancient, white-washed village of Bubión, Casa La Sevillana is conveniently placed a few minutes away on the country road which winds up the gorge to Capileira, one of Spain's highest villages.
 This is a perfect base for you who love mountains and nature.